lhf/pdfsg/API.md

 int pdf_setfont(struct pdf_doc *pdf, const char *font);
 ```
 Sets the current font to the given font.
 Uses the given name as is.
 No check is made.
-Better sick to the standard PDF fonts.
+Better stick to the standard PDF fonts.
 Returns an opaque ID that can be used in `pdf_text`.

 ```